cavra/RDBMS/README.md

 # CSCE-315 Group Project 1 - RDBMS

 **RDBMS** is the second programming assignment for CSCE 315 at Texas A&M, compromising of 3 parts: an engine, a parser, and an interactive system.
 This is a team project by Cory Avra, Reed Spivey, and Jason Alonzo.
 See the DesignDocuments.pdf for detailed designs.
-Compare log.txt with the commit history for a detailed list of our meetings and productivity.
+Compare the development log below with the commit history for a detailed list of our meetings and productivity.

 ## Instructions
-Our program has been developed in compute.cs.tamu.edu.
+Our program has been developed in compute.cs.tamu.edu, although it should run on all servers.
+We reccomend using compute.
 Compile it with the makefile (which is in /engine), then execute the test code with

 $ java Engine